collab-uniba/EMTk/README.md

 ### About EMTk

+EMTk is a toolkit for training custom sentiment and emotion classifiers from text.
 The emotion-mining toolkit comprises two main modules:
-* [Emotion mining module](https://github.com/collab-uniba/Emotion_and_Polarity_SO) (formerly EmoTXT) - A ***general-purpose toolkit*** for training custom emotion classifiers from text.
+* [Emotion mining module](https://github.com/collab-uniba/Emotion_and_Polarity_SO) (formerly EmoTXT) - A ***emotion-mining toolkit*** for training custom emotion classifiers from text.
 Together with the toolkit, we distribute an ***emotion classifier*** specifically tuned for emotion mining from  developers' communication channels, tranied using our gold standard of about [5k posts from Stack Overflow](https://github.com/collab-uniba/EmotionDatasetMSR18)
 * [Polarity mining module](https://github.com/collab-uniba/Senti4SD) (formerly Senti4SD) - An ***emotion-polarity*** classifier specifically trained on technical corpora from developers' communication channels

 Choose **Collab EMTk** if: